palantir/tslint/README.md

 grunt
 ```

+#### `next` branch

+The [`next` branch of the TSLint repo](https://github.com/palantir/tslint/tree/next) tracks the latest TypeScript
+compiler as a `devDependency`.
+This allows you to develop the linter and its rules against the latest features of the
+language.
+Releases from this branch are published to npm with the `next` dist-tag, so you can get the latest dev
+version of TSLint via `npm install tslint@next`.

 Creating a new Release
 ----------------------

-1. Bump up the version number in package.json and tslint.ts
+1. Bump up the version number in `package.json` and `tslint.ts`
-2. Add a section for the new release in CHANGELOG.md
+2. Add a section for the new release in `CHANGELOG.md`
 3. Run `grunt` to build the latest sources
 4. Commit
 5. Run `npm publish`